hpfem/hermes-tutorial/doc/src/hermes2d/P03-transient.rst

 Tutorial Part III (Transient Problems)
 ======================================

-In this chapter we will learn how to solve time-dependent problems.
+In this part of the tutorial we will learn how to solve time-dependent problems, both using the Rothe's method (i.e., building the time-integration method into the weak formulation), and Runge-Kutta methods defined in terms of arbitrary Butcher's tables.

 .. toctree::
    :maxdepth: 2